 being more exceedingly zealous

-Paul clearly excelled above his peers in his commitment to the annihilation of Christianity.
+Paul clearly excelled above his peers in his commitment to eradicating Christianity.
 He was an uncompromising adherent to legalism.
 He went to any extreme with passionate intensity for his cause.
-Paul says in effect, “I was a passionate professional persecutor of the church.
+Paul says, in effect, “I was a passionate professional persecutor of the church.
 In doing so, I was outstanding in my religion.”
 Even in the face of all this, the supernatural power of the gospel of grace brought him to the Savior.

 for the traditions of my fathers.

 Paul lived for legalism.
 His tradition was one of religious rules that went beyond the Law of Moses.
 These rules defied compliance.
 There was not the slightest orientation to grace in his background.
 It was a performance and works mindset based on ancestral tradition.
-All his previous education and prejudices were the polar opposites to grace.
+All his previous education and prejudices were the polar opposite of grace.